 To be deductible, meal and entertainment expenses must be ordinary and necessary expenses of carrying on your direct-selling business, and you must be able to prove them as explained later under Proving Your Deductions.
-Unless certain exceptions apply, you must be able to show that they are:

-- Ö Directly related to the active conduct of your business, or - Associated with the active conduct of your business.
+Unless certain exceptions apply, you must be able to show that they are "directly related" to or "associated" with the active conduct of your business.